rwynn/gtm/README.md

 	WorkerCount:         8,             // defaults to 1. number of go routines batch fetching concurrently
 	Ordering:            gtm.Document,  // defaults to gtm.Oplog. ordering guarantee of events on the output channel as compared to the oplog
 	UpdateDataAsDelta:   false,         // set to true to only receive delta information in the Data field on updates (info straight from oplog)
-	DirectReadNs:        []string{"db.users"}, // set to a slice of namespaces to read data directly from bypassing the oplog
+	DirectReadNs:        []string{"db.users"}, // set to a slice of namespaces (collections or views) to read data directly from
 	DirectReadSplitMax:  9,             // the max number of times to split a collection for concurrent reads (impacts memory consumption)
 	Pipe:                PipeBuilder,   // an optional function to build aggregation pipelines
 	PipeAllowDisk:       false,         // true to allow MongoDB to use disk for aggregation pipeline options with large result sets
-	SplitVector:         false,         // whether or not to use internal MongoDB command split vector to split collections
 	Log:                 myLogger,      // pass your own logger ChangeStreamNs       []string{"db.col1", "db.col2"}, // MongoDB 3.6+ only; set to a slice to namespaces to read via MongoDB change streams
 })